amosproj/amos2021ss07-bike-nest/Backend/README.md

 - `docker push bikenest/backend:gateway`
 - For convenience there is the `dockerhub-push.bat` Script, that will build and push all of the containers to the docker-hub.

+Now the task is to start up the containers in a kubernetes cluster.
+For simplicity we just installed minikube on an AWS EC2 Instance, because other ways would not be for free.

 To use these images for the Kubernetes deployment we first have to configure the login credentials to the docker hub, because the used repository is private.
 If you use a public repository, this step will not be necessary.
 - `kubectl create secret docker-registry dockercredentials -docker-server=docker.io